zquestz/plank-reloaded/README.md

 ## What Is Plank Reloaded?

+Plank Reloaded is a fork of the original Plank project, providing a simple dock for X11 desktop environments.
+While development began with a focus on Cinnamon, we now actively support multiple desktop environments including MATE and Xfce.
+Wayland is not supported at this time.

-Plank Reloaded is a fork of the original Plank project, focusing on Cinnamon desktop compatibility and modernized features.
-Like its predecessor, it aims to be the simplest dock on the planet, providing just what a dock needs and absolutely nothing more.
-It remains a library which can be extended to create other dock programs with more advanced features.
+Like its predecessor, Plank Reloaded aims to be the simplest dock on the planet, providing just what a dock needs and absolutely nothing more.
+It also remains a library which can be extended to create other dock programs with more advanced features.

 ### Key Improvements in Plank Reloaded

-* Enhanced Cinnamon desktop environment compatibility.
-Now all Docklets are fully functional.
-* Updated Battery Docklet with modern UPower integration.
+- Enhanced compatibility with X11 desktop environments (Cinnamon, MATE, and Xfce)
+- Migrated to modern meson build system for easier compilation and installation
+- Added AnchorDocklets setting to anchor docklets to the end of the dock
+- Fixed Restrict to Workspace so applications only show up on their active workspace
+- Comprehensive docklet improvements:
+  - Applications: Better reliability and fixed duplicate items issue
+  - Battery: Modern UPower integration
+  - Clock: Enhanced digital display with new pop-up calendar
+  - Clippy: Better text handling and menu organization
+  - Refreshed icons across all docklets
-* Updated the Matte theme, and added MatteLight based on the Arian theme.
+- Updated Matte theme and added MatteLight theme, both based on the [Arian Plank Theme](https://github.com/arianXdev/arian-plank-theme)
-* Fixed Clock Docklet settings crash, updated the look of the Digital Clock and added a Calendar when clicked.
-* Updated to use meson build system.
-* General code cleanup and bug fixes.
+- General code cleanup and stability improvements

 ## Themes